sandeepnegi1996/morning_pages/README.md

 - [] Affirmations and belief --> achive your goals make your belief a reality.
 - [] Yoga and meditation :pray: --> to calm your monkey mind
 - [] Sleep at same time --> so that I can have the same energy every single day.

+#### 30/08/2020
+* Today I don't know how but I woke up on time with a good amount of energy and I have finished my morning run and yoga It felt really amazing since this is one of my core habits and This is the very first thing that i will do from now every f**king morning**
+* Next thing I have thought of gifting one laptop to my Sistem so that i will be helpful for her to enhance her productivity.

 #### 29/08/2020